sebzuddas/haos_mpc/README.md

     - ~~Methods to output numpy and pandas~~
     - Create virtual sensors for testing
         - Ensure the dataframes for `df` and `timeseries` are exactly the same
         - Unit test to ensure that the timestep of a virtual sensor is the same as what is returned by the get_timestep() method
+    - ~~Plotting capabilities~~

 - Actuator Class
     - Send commands to HAOS via the websocket/api.